-Holiday season is here and gardens are hot, hot hot!
+Holiday season is here and gardens are hot hot hot!
 If you’re going away on holiday remember to ask a friend or family member to water the garden for you (that’s if there’s not too much rain), read some of our top tips for holiday-proofing your garden here.
 Plants can wilt quickly at this time of year and need constant attention.
 Most importantly August gardening is also about enjoying your garden in this beautiful summer month if you are staying at home.

 Essential August Gardening Jobs

 - Prune wisteria

 - Prune roses